jjrim/covia_fullstack_react_project/README.md

 ## Overview

 ### Folder Organization
 The "backend" folder contains everything that is used to connect to the database.
-The server folder contains the socket server of multiplay game.
-The "public" folder contains our logo and index page.
+The "server" folder contains the socket server of the multiplayer game.
+The "public" folder contains our logo and index page when we host the project on Heroku, Heroku would serve the files in public as static.
 The "src" folder contains all the react.js components.

 ### Team Members